ARCHER2-HPC/archer2-website/support-access/access.md

 <a id="access-to-hpc"></a>
 ### Access to HPC
-Provides an open and relatively flexible route to computational support for projects in EPSRC remit.
+Provides an open and relatively flexible route to computational support for projects in any UKRI remit.

-You can apply for access to EPSRC's HPC systems (both ARCHER2 and most of the Tier-2 services).
-Projects can be up to 1 year in length.
+You can apply for access to national HPC systems (both ARCHER2 and most of the Tier-2 services).
 This new call combines what was previously the ARCHER RAP (Resource Allocation Panel) and the Tier-2 Open Access call.
 It is expected that these calls will open every six months.

 <a id="topup"></a>